 Meanwhile, smaller lines -- like Seabourn, Windstar, SeaDream and Star Clippers -- put emphasis on water sports, with kayaks, water skis and more offered from their onboard marinas.
 And river cruise lines store bikes onboard for passengers to use ashore.

-Before we list our favorite lines for fitness, here are a few tips for working out onboard.
+Before we list our favorite ships for fitness, here are a few tips for working out onboard.

-Many group classes -- Pilates, yoga, spinning -- come with fees (typically $10-$15).
+Many group classes -- Pilates, yoga, spinning -- come with fees (typically $10 to $15), which run pretty high for advanced classes such as TRX (around $60).
 Classes can fill up, so sign up in advance.
-Instructors vary in ability, and as they teach all the classes, they might not have the same level of dedicated training in one tradition as your studio back home.
+Instructors vary in ability, and, as they teach all the classes, they might not have the same level of dedicated training in one tradition as your studio back home.
 Work out at your own risk, and don't do anything that seems painful to you.

 Onboard water sports marinas are great, but they can only be used when the weather is warm enough and the ship can anchor in safe and relatively calm waters.
 If you're excited about taking out kayaks and Sunfish boats straight from the ship, hot-weather cruises are better than colder, shoulder season trips (though the opportunities vary).
 On one October Windstar cruise in the Mediterranean, the marina was never opened.
 Meanwhile, on a Seabourn cruise -- same itinerary, same season -- marina activities were a cruise highlight.